 Thinking about using gas and air as pain relief?
 The gas and air (Entonox) is a colourless, odourless gas which you inhale through a mouthpiece.

-This method provides fast-acting relief and you have more control over effects the as they wear off very quickly once you stop inhaling.
+This method provides fast-acting relief and you have more control over effects as they wear off very quickly once you stop inhaling.
 However, it may make you feel a bit sick and light-headed and can dry your mouth out if you use it for long periods.

 Have you thought about breastfeeding?

 Meeting other mums at a Baby Café or other drop ins can really help.

 NCT offers reliable support and information about the various stages of pregnancy, week by week.
 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.